lowerthan60/foursquarebehind.blog/source/_posts/2016-11-16-Red-Black-Tree.md

   else                              // Case 3: if z >= y, then set z as y's right child
     y->right = z;

-  z->left = T_NIL;                  // Set node z's left child as nil
+  z->left = T_NIL;                  // Set z's left child as nil
-  z->right = T_NIL;                 // Set node z's right child as nil.
+  z->right = T_NIL;                 // Set z's right child as nil.
 So far done with BST insertion for the new node z z->color = RED;                   // Color z as RED Root = RB_Insert_Fixup(Root,z);   // Reconstruct(recolor or rotate) T via function RB_Insert_Fixup to meet all of the **Red-Black Tree** properties return Root;